syncfusion/Flutter-docs/Flutter/cartesian-charts/legend.md

 ---
 layout: post
-title: Legend in Flutter Circular Charts widget | Syncfusion
+title: Legend in Flutter Cartesian Charts widget | Syncfusion
-description: Learn here all about Legend feature of Syncfusion Flutter Circular Charts (SfCircularChart) widget and more.
+description: Learn here all about Legend feature of Syncfusion Flutter Cartesian Charts (SfCartesianChart) widget and more.
 platform: flutter
 control: Chart
 documentation: ug
 ---

-# Legend in Flutter Circular Charts (SfCircularChart)
+# Legend in Flutter Cartesian Charts (SfCartesianChart)

-The [`legend`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCircularChart/legend.html) contains list of data points in chart.
-The information provided in each legend item helps to identify the corresponding data points in chart.
+The [`legend`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/legend.html) contains list of chart series/data points in chart.
+The information provided in each legend item helps to identify the corresponding data series in chart.

 {% highlight dart %}